KD9YQK/ARES_Sim_1/operators/Operator_03_Medical_Staging.md

 ## Status Update - 00:30
 - 3 people have been treated and released for minor injuries
-- A small triage team is still in preperation for departure **(Only if a team has been requested by EOC)**
+- A small triage team is still in preparation for departure **(Only if a team has been requested by Net Control or GM)**

 ## Timed Event — 00:38
 NOTE: This event only happens if requested by Net Control or directed by GM.